Home

 Brought to you by the Solar power people you can trust.

-This information is true of ALL Solar Systems, period.
+This information is true of ALL Solar Systems.

-1. A Solar Power System / Generator is basically always operating on the batteries.
+1. A Solar Power System is basically operating on the batteries.
 That is, nearly ALL the power being used is coming from the battery/s.
 You see, the solar panel/s are there to charge the battery/s and keep them charged.
-And during periods of no use, they continue to charge the batteries back up.
+And during periods of no use, they continue to charge the batteries.
 And any excess power from the panels can be used for other things like selling it back to the power company but that's another subject.
 So, if your battery/s fail, you only have whatever power the solar panel/s can give you.
 No sun, no power without the battery/s.
-It's basically a big solar charging station for your battery/s.
+It's basically a big solar charging station for your battery/s most of the time.

-However, if you are using less power than the solar panels are rated for, then the battery is not used and all the power will come from the solar panel/s.
-For instance, our 800 watt system uses a 100 watt panel, if you are running a laptop computer that uses 80 watts, then the batteries are not used at all during daylight hours.
-But once the sun goes down, the power is then coming from the batteries and this determines how long your system will run a given device.
-Daylight under these conditions (80 watt) will run forever. (during daylight) The less power needed, the longer it can run.
+However, if you are using less power than the solar panels are putting out, then the battery may not used at all, and the power will come from the solar panel/s.
+For instance, a system having a 200 watt panel, and running a laptop computer that uses 80 watts then the batteries are not used at all during daylight hours.
+All the power is coming from the 200 watt panel.
+Once the sun goes down, the power is then coming from the batteries and this determines how long your system will run a given device.
+Under these conditions (using a 80 watt computer)all the power is coming from your batteries.
+The less power needed, the longer it will run.
 There are calculations involved to determine run times that are not covered here.
-See our technical explanation page for the actual methods used to calculate run times.

-The compete systems is using a solar panel/s to charge a battery/s.
-The battery is connected to a Power Inverter that converts the 12 volt battery voltage to 120 volts AC for your appliances.
+The complete system is using solar panel/s to charge a battery/s.
+The battery is connected to a Power Inverter that converts the battery voltage to 120 volts AC for your appliances.
 The power inverter is rated in watts output with a surge rating for a motor startup that is usually double the average rating.
-Example: Our 800 watt model uses a 800 watt power inverter with a surge of 1600 watts.
-It is the inverter that runs everything using the battery/s for power.
+Example: A system using a 800 watt power inverter usually has a surge of 1600 watts.
+It's the inverter that runs everything using the battery/s power.
 Unless the load power is less than the solar panel's output, in which case the solar panel/s can provide all the power needed.
-This condition would be any load that uses less than the 100 watts the 800 watt system panel is rated for.
-A 100 watt panel can supply almost all of the power needed for a load using less than 100 watts.
+This condition would be any load that uses less than the 200 watts solar panel.
+A 200 watt panel can supply almost all of the power needed for a load using less than 200 watts.

-There are some big advantages to using a Solar Generator.
+There are some big advantages to using a Solar System.

 2